-While that remains true for much of Metro Phoenix, Arizona gets snowfall all over the state, ranging from around ten feet (think Flagstaff, Williams, the Grand Canyon), to a significant foot-or-two showing (like Jerome, Payson, and Prescott) to a healthy handful of inches (Bisbee, the Chiricahua and Coronado National Monuments, and even Tucson).
+Arizona gets snowfall all over the state – ranging from around 10 feet (think Flagstaff, Williams, the Grand Canyon), to a significant foot-or-two showing (like Jerome, Payson, and Prescott), to a healthy handful of inches (Bisbee, the Chiricahua and Coronado National Monuments, and even Tucson).

-The Oak Hill Snow Play Area is about ten miles east of Williams on Historic Route 66.
+The Oak Hill Snow Play Area is about 10 miles east of Williams on Historic Route 66.
 There are two routes from Central Phoenix, via either Flagstaff or Williams.
-After taking the I-17 North to Flagstaff, take I-40 West to Parks exit #178, approximately 16 miles.
-Turn right onto Historic Route 66, then make a left and continue along this road for four miles until you see the sign.
-From Williams, take I-40 East to exit #171.
+After taking the I-17 North to Flagstaff, take I-40 West to Parks exit 178, approximately 16 miles.
+Turn right onto Historic Route 66, then make a left and continue for four miles until you see the sign.
+From Williams, take I-40 East to exit 171.
 Follow signs for Route 66 and go east two miles.
-The signs for Oak Hill Snow Play Area will be on the right – keep an eye for the sign.
+The signs for Oak Hill Snow Play Area will be on the right – keep an eye out for the sign.

+The area averages about 74 inches of snowfall a season, and the U.S. Forest Service recommends waiting until there's at least a foot of snow to cover stumps and rocks before planning a sled day on Oak Hill.
 There is a designated free parking area and admission is free.
 Hours vary depending on snowfall and access.
-For weather information and other details, visit the Kaibab National Forest section of www.fs.usda.gov.
+For weather information and other details, visit the Kaibab National Forest section of U.S. Forest Service website.
 Forest service hotlines, like the Kaibab National Forest Supervisor's Office, 928-635-8200, or the Williams Visitor Center, 928-635-1418, can offer detailed, daily updates.

 Benham Snow Play AreaAlso located in the Williams area of northern Arizona, the Benham Snow Play Area is found just four miles south of time along Perkinsville Road from Route 66.